Teddy-137/Cursor-Hackathon/README.md

 # Cursor-Hackathon

-# 🏥 MediHelp - Your All-in-One Healthcare Companion
+# 🏥 TenaHub - Your All-in-One Healthcare Companion

-MediHelp is a comprehensive web-based healthcare platform built with Django that bridges the gap between patients and healthcare providers.
+TenaHub is a comprehensive web-based healthcare platform built with Django that bridges the gap between patients and healthcare providers.
 It offers a suite of services, from doctor consultations to health education, first aid resources, AI-powered support, and more — all in one place, accessible to users across Ethiopia.

 ## 🌟 Features